Cray-HPE/docs-csm/operations/network/management_network/aruba/scenario-b.md

-# Scenario B: network connection via high speed network
+# Scenario B: Network Connection via High-Speed Network

-The example here covers outside connections achieved via highspeed network.
+This example covers outside connections achieved via highspeed network.

 ### Summary

 * Create a new VRF
 * Move interfaces to the new VRF
 * Create a new BGP process for the new VRF